 Abstract.
 Devising agricultural management schemes that enhance food security and soil carbon levels is a high priority for many nations.
 However, the coupling between agricultural productivity, soil carbon stocks and organic matter turnover rates is still unclear.
-Archived soil samples from four decades of a long-term crop rotation trial were analysed for soil organic matter

-- 15 (SOM) cycling relevant properties: C and N content, bulk composition by NMR spectroscopy, amino sugar content, short term C bioavailability assays, and long-term C turnover rates by modeling the incorporation of the bomb-spike in atmospheric 14C into the soil.
+Archived soil samples from four decades of a long-term crop rotation trial were analyzed for soil organic matter (SOM) cycling-relevant properties: C and N content, bulk composition by nuclear magnetic resonance (NMR) spectroscopy, amino sugar content, short-term C bioavailability assays, and long-term C turnover rates by modeling the incorporation of the bomb spike in atmospheric 14C into the soil.
 After >40 years under consistent management, topsoil carbon stocks ranged from 14 to 33 Mg C ha-1 and were linearly related to the mean productivity of each treatment.
-Measurements of SOM composition demonstrated increasing amounts of plant- and microbially-derived SOM along the productivity gradient.
-Under two modelling scenarios, radiocarbon - 20 data indicated overall SOM turnover time decreased from 40 to 13 years with increasing productivity; twice the rate of decline predicted from simple steady-state models or static three-pool decay rates of measured C pool distributions.
-Similarly, the halflife of synthetic root exudates decreased from 30.4 to 21.5 hours with increasing productivity indicating accelerated microbial activity.
+Measurements of SOM composition demonstrated increasing amounts of plant- and microbially derived SOM along the productivity gradient.
+Under two modeling scenarios, radiocarbon data indicated overall SOM turnover time decreased from 40 to 13 years with increasing productivity - twice the rate of decline predicted from simple steady-state models or static three-pool decay rates of measured C pool distributions.
+Similarly, the half-life of synthetic root exudates decreased from 30.4 to 21.5 h with increasing productivity, indicating accelerated microbial activity.
 These findings suggest that there is a direct feedback between accelerated biological activity, carbon cycling rates and rates of carbon stabilization with important implications for how SOM dynamics are represented in models.